-This amendment to a specific design plan and departure from parking and loading spaces was reviewed and evaluated for conformance with the following criteria:
+This amendment to a specific design plan was reviewed and evaluated for conformance with the following criteria:

 - a.
 The requirements of Zoning Map Amendment (Basic Plan) A-9987-C; - b.
-The requirements of the Prince George's County Zoning Ordinance in the Residential Medium Development (R-M) Zone and site design guidelines; - c.
+The requirements of the Prince George's County Zoning Ordinance in the Residential Medium Development (R-M) and Military Installation Overlay (M-I-O) Zones; - c.
 The requirements of Comprehensive Design Plan CDP-0902 and its amendment; - d.
 The requirements of Preliminary Plan of Subdivision 4-09003; - e.
 The requirements of Specific Design Plan SDP-1304; - f.
 The requirements of Specific Design Plan SDP-1701 and its amendments; - g.
 The requirements of the 2010 Prince George's County Landscape Manual; - h.
 The requirements of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance; - i.
 The requirements of the Prince George's County Tree Canopy Coverage Ordinance; and - j.
 Referral comments.